• Skip to primary navigation

 1. Avocado

-Eating avocado regularly can also help improve blood flow and prevent plaque buildup in the arteries.
+Eating avocados regularly can also help improve blood flow and prevent plaque buildup in the arteries.

 2. Leafy greens

-Green vegetables like spinach, kale, and Swisschard are rich in antioxidants, vitamins, and minerals that can help lower blood pressure and reduce arterial inflammation.
-These greens contain nitrates that help relax blood vessels, thus reducing the risk of artery blockages.
+Green vegetables like spinach, kale, and Swiss chard are rich in antioxidants, vitamins, and minerals that can help lower blood pressure and reduce arterial inflammation.

 3. Berries